ricko2001/Genealogy-scripts/RM -Switch source template/ReadMe.txt

 * edit the RM-Config.ini file to include the information determined above.
 * test the RM-Config.ini file values by running the options in order they appear.
 * run the utility with the MAKE_CHANGES option
+* open the database in RootsMagic and immediately run the database tools "Rebuild Indexes" command.
+Optionally, run Test Integrity to confirm indexes were rebuilt.
 * confirm that the desired changes have been made and no others.
 * after careful examination, start using the modified database as your production database.